ezpcole/orange-lib/README.md

 an easy to use up-to-date PID library

 # how to install:
+1. download everything inside the src folder in this repository
-- put every header (.h) file inside of your include folder
+2. put every header (.h) file inside of your include folder
-- put every main (.cpp) file inside of your src folder
+3. put every main (.cpp) file inside of your src folder
-- youre done now :)
+4. youre done now :)

 # how to use
 1. include namespace orange